-18.21 For this assessment to be carried out the Report would need to identify some form of industry benchmark against which to judge Horizon.
+- 18.21 For this assessment to be carried out the Report would need to identify some form of industry benchmark against which to judge Horizon.
 Also, the phrase "fitness for purpose" has a specific legal meaning and is therefore a subject on which Second Sight has no expertise to offer an opinion.
-The Report does not establish or seek to articulate any ~~is exercise of establishing~~ a legal or industry benchmark ~~has not been undertaken~~ and so ~~the Report's~~ findings are entirely unsupported by evidence or any robust analysis.

-18.22 Post Office maintains that the fact that over 450,000 users have used Horizon since its inception and only 150 have raised a complaint to the Scheme shows that it is fit for purpose.
+The Report does not establish or seek to articulate any legal or industry benchmark and so its findings are unsupported by evidence or any robust analysis. - 18.22 Post Office maintains that the fact that over 450,000 users have used Horizon since its inception and only 150 have raised a complaint to the Scheme shows that it is fit for purpose.